tedndege/tedndege/README.md

 - 👀 I’m interested in Backend Development and Automation.
 - 🌱 I’m currently learning machine learning(self explanatory in 2024)
 - 💞️ I’m looking to collaborate on any interesting challenging project preferrably on any automation or anything solving business problems.
-- 📫 You can reach me at tedndg@gmail.com via email or linkedin  dont hesitate.

 <!---
 tedndege/tedndege is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.